ramigs/nuxt-fauna-article/nuxt-fauna.md

 ### What to do next

-Here are a couple of further steps
+Here are a couple of ideas to further explore:

-- Host on Netlify
-- [Webhooks on content change] - trigger build
+- Hosting the Repo Catalogue on Netlify and configuring it to trigger a new build/deploy every time there's a push to `master`
+- Finding a way to trigger new build/deploy whenever content changes in the `repos` database
-- loader overlay while the client side data is being requested
+- Adding a loader in the repo detail page, while the GitHub API is being requested
+- Implementing error handling for database and API requests

 ### Acknowledgements